morris/nito/README.md

 }
 ```

-Functions can be declaratively mounted by selectors.
-For example, the following ensures that any elemenets matching
-`.todo` and `.todo .item` are
+Note the `nest` helper which repeats the `<li>` template for each given item.
+The `classes` and `ftext` helpers apply changes softly,
+e.g. only if the existing DOM differs.

+Also note how the definitions are entirely decoupled from the current document,
+and don't do anything by themselves.
+To take effect we have to *mount* them on elements in the document:

 ```js
 $( 'body' ).mount( '.todo', Todo );
 $( 'body' ).mount( '.todo .item', TodoItem );
 ```

+Mounting is *declarative*:
+The above ensures that any elements matching `.todo` and `.todo .item`
+are mounted with `Todo` and `TodoItem` exactly once,
+*regardless of how and when they are added to the document.*

+This is key to make jQuery modules viable.
+Functionality can be entirely wrapped in mount functions&mdash;mounting
+and updating happens automatically under the hood.

 ## Examples